SPEAK VISUALLY Receive practical tips on how to

 communicate visually, right in your inbox.

-In celebration of the new color, 16-1546 Living Coral, let’s have a look at how the Pantone Color System and the Pantone Color Institute have been the kings of influence in all aspects of color design and color trends throughout the years.
+In celebration of the new color, let’s look at how the Pantone Color System and the Pantone Color Institute have been the kings of influence in all aspects of color design and color trends over the years.

 The Pantone Color Institute offers designers, marketers, creators and brands a chance to work together and build a strong and powerful color presence.
 As the leading color matching system, their knowledge of color is unparalleled.
 They are the experts in how color affects not only design but also consumerism.